-Arthur (Art) is a pastor in Montrose, Colorado.
-He's been married to his wonderful wife, Lynda, for over 40 years and they have three daughters.
+Arthur (Art) is retired living in Spokane, WA.
+He's been married to his wonderful wife, Lynda, for over 45 years and they have three daughters.

 In 2000, the Lord led him to Haiti where he met Pastor Marcel Destine.
 Since then, Marcel has become a good friend who's impacted Art's life with his passion and love for the Haitian people.
 Hope for Haiti is the embodiment of this passion.
 It enables Art and Marcel to bring support to the loving people of Haiti and, seeing the Haitian children grow is one of the most rewarding aspects of Art's time.
 As Art says, "Working with EMEVI in Haiti and seeing the hunger and thirst for more spurs me on."